ekehoe32/SAP/README.md

 GPU accelerated julia module for computing secant avoidance projections (SAP) on large data sets.

 ## Requirements
-* CUDA Toolkit v10.1 or greater
+* CUDA Toolkit v10.1 or greater (https://developer.nvidia.com/cuda-downloads)

 * CUDA compatible GPU

+* julia v1.5 or greater (https://julialang.org/downloads/)

 ## Installation
 Simply clone the repository and then activate the environment in julia by calling